writethedocs/www/docs/slack.rst

 * ``?history``

   - Returns the answer for one of our most frequently asked questions: why you can't access the full chat history in the Write the Docs Slack.

+* ``?discord``

+  - Returns the answer for one of our most common follow-up questions: why we don't move to a different tool like Discord.

 Channel guide
 -------------